Two Crossings of the Katy Railway

 Galveston Daily News, April 29, 1890) it

-was becoming clear that there would be no impediments to finishing the Dallas & Waco
+was becoming clear that the Federal courts would not present any impediments to finishing the Dallas & Waco

 branch to Hillsboro.